haolian9/workstation/scripts/rofi/readme.md

 plugins for rofi:
 ---

-* attach_tmux_session: you can select all tmux session existed in workstation container from rofi, and attach the session in a new urxvt window
+* attach_tmux_session: you can select all tmux session existed in workstation container from rofi, and attach the session in a new terminal window

 usage
 ---